Supported Docker Versions:

 Topology#3: You may also run multi-node RP cluster with multiple RP containers each deployed to its own host machine.
 This topology minimizes interference between RP containers so performs more predictably compared to topology#2.
 This topology is depicted under Topology#3 below.

-- Possible error when creating a database: "Cannot allocate nodes for shards" - With the preview image, if you don't configure the memory limit high enough, you may see an error when creating a database that reads : "Cannot allocate nodes for shards".
+- Possible error when creating a database: "Cannot allocate nodes for shards" - If you don't configure the memory limit high enough, you may see an error when creating a database that reads : "Cannot allocate nodes for shards".
 It is important to note that RP Docker image works best when you provide a minimum of 2 cores and 6GB ram per container.
 You can work around the issue by increasing the RAM allocated to the container either through Docker preferences on your machine or by specifying the -m option with docker run command.
 You can find additional minimum hardware and software requirements for Redis Enterprise Pack in the product documentation